 When World War I broke out, however, French horses were needed on the war front—there were none to spare for the export market.
 Americans began to raise their own Percheron seedstock, and even contributed draft horses to the French war effort.
 This was a short-lived boom, however, as machines were already beginning to replace draft horses.
 By the end of World War II, the Percheron was in danger of extinction in America.

 But thanks to the foresight of a handful of preservation-minded breeders, particularly Amish farmers, a few Percherons were still available when working with draft horses became popular in the late 1960s.
 Percherons and other heavy breeds found new homes on small farms and in sustainable logging operations.
-A small but steady demand for the Percheron has persisted ever since.

 The Percheron excels at any task that requires strength and size.
 It can provide draft power for the farm or the woodlot, but its graceful bearing makes it a good choice for pleasure driving, as well.
 The breed is a favorite choice for small businesses that offer hayrides or trips in carriages or sleighs.

 However, the Percheron’s steady disposition also makes it suitable for pleasure, therapeutic, or circus riding.
 Some have proven themselves athletic enough to tackle jumping competitions, as well.
 Finally, the Percheron still carries medieval knights—in historical reenactments.

 Crossbreeding Percherons with light breeds, particularly the Thoroughbred, is a common practice today.
 The resulting offspring retain the size, sturdiness, and good nature of their French ancestors, but have additional agility.
 They excel in everything from dressage to police work.